 Castration is the medical term for Neutering.
 It is the surgical removal of the testicles.
 This procedure is routinely performed at 5- 6 months of age.
 This surgery is performed to eliminate sexual activities and render the pet sterile.
 It can also reduce the tendency to roam, fighting, aggression, and some diseases of the testicles and prostate gland.

 Onychectomy is the medical term for Declaw.
 It is the surgical removal of a cat’s nail bed (amputation of digit).
 The surgery can be performed on the front paws, rear paws, or all 4 paws.
 Procedure is routinely performed at 5-6 months of age.
 Recommended for indoor cats only!!
 Procedure eliminates the cat scratching at items in your house and people.
 The surgical laser is used on all declaw procedures to reduce bleeding and postoperative pain.

-Tail docking or surgical shortening of the tail can be performed in order to comply with breed standards (performed at 3-6 days of age), to improve the animal’s appearance.
+Surgical shortening of the tail can be performed in order to comply with breed standards (performed at 3-6 days of age).
+This is a routine veterinary surgery to improve the animal’s appearance.
 Tail docking might also be necessary to treat an injury or disease.

 Dew Claw Removal

 Dew Claws are the small nails located on the inside of the front paws and occasionally the rear paws.
 Since these claws do not touch the ground, they do not wear down.
 If not regularly trimmed, they may curl and or grow into the foot.
 The Dew Claws are prone to injury because of their location.
 This procedure can be performed at 3 – 6 days of age, at the time of spay or castration, or at a later date if the pet is having repeated problems.